-The western United States are basically a candy store of stunning elopement destinations.
+So.
+You’re thinking of eloping in Arizona.
+Friend?
+That is the BEST FREAKING DECISION.
+Arizona is stuffed full of amazing places to elope- some super familiar and some that are total hidden gems.
+The whole western United States are basically a candy store of stunning elopement locations.
 You could probably throw a dart at a map and wherever you hit is almost guaranteed to be a epic location.
-It’s interesting to me though, because it often seems like AZ is not usually the first location that pops into people’s mind but there are so many places to elope in Arizona.
+It’s interesting to me though, because it often seems like AZ is not usually the first location that pops into people’s mind but there are SO MANY places to elope in Arizona.

 This may have something to do with the infamous summers here, and the (incorrect!) belief that it’s always hotter than hell here.
 Here’s the truth though- Arizona has such a wildly diverse landscape.
 Arizona is home to six different biomes and I love each and every one.
-I know I’m hopeless biased here because I love this quirky state- so I’m here to set the record straight on Arizona, all this place offers, and show you what a great place Arizona is to Elope.
+You’ve got cactus covered hills, snow capped mountains, stunning red rocks, deep canyons (The deepest canyon!), sloping sandstone walls, towering pine forests, I know I’m hopeless biased here because I love this quirky state- so I’m here to set the record straight on Arizona, all this place offers, and show you what a great place Arizona is to Elope.

 Whether or not you are native to Arizona you’ve probably heard of one if not all of these places.
 And for good reason.
 They’re amazing and lovely places to consider for your elopement.

 Plopped right between Flagstaff and Phoenix is our Red Rock Country.
 I dare you to drive down the looping switchbacks of 89A and not fall in love with this totally bananas place.
 There’s countless amazing hikes here (like Fay Canyon Trail, Devil’s Bridge, and Cathedral Rock ranging in difficulty from easy to hard), off-roading (also ranging from easy to… quite difficult), swimming, horse back riding, shopping, relaxing, etc etc etc. Downtown Sedona is quite the tourist attraction but this allows for a very solid home base (complete with grocery stores, spas, and a top rated Mexican Restaurant).
-I know I say every place is my favorite place but Sedona honestly is one of my favorite places.
-It’s where I first fell in love with the desert and one of my favorite places to elope in Arizona.
-You can check out one of my Sedona sessions here and even check out a whole flippin’ guide on How to Elope in Sedona here.
+Sedona is where I first fell in love with the desert and has seen a massive boom in popularity over the last year or so.
+It is definitely possible to have an adventurous, private experience here but you definitely have to venture off the beaten path (and DEFINATELY want to elope on a weekday).
+You can check out one of my Sedona adventure sessions here, an adventure elopement here, and even check out a whole flippin’ guide on How to Elope in Sedona here.

 For those of you who are not super fans of the crazy heat of the valley (Hi… most people), Flagstaff is a great option.
 It doesn’t even look like what most people think of when they think Arizona.
 Flagstaff is a super cute city with great food, great vibes, and GREAT views.
 Lot’s of hiking (the aspens in the fall are INSANE) and there’s even snow in winter time if that’s your thing.
 It’s also a stone’s throw from places like the Grand Canyon and Page, AZ if you still grave some traditional desert vibes.